Home Health Star Ratings

 2. Drug Education on all Medications Provided to Patient/Caregiver*

-*This measure was removed beginning with the April 2018 Home Health Compare refresh.
+*This measure will be removed and the Improvement in Management of Oral Medications (outcome measure) will be added beginning with the April 2019 Home Health Compare refresh.

 (Background information on the quality measures themselves is available via the “Home Health Quality Measures” link in the Useful Links section below.)